Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/evidence-boundaries-and-adoption-limits/essay.md

 - *What the Current Evidence Base Shows*
 - *Brazil as the Empirical Center of SignWriting*
-- *South Korea as a Current Institutional Proof Point*
+- *South Korea as a Current Institutional Case Study*
 - *Evidence Boundaries and Adoption Limits*

 ## Open evidence questions